A Hurricane, a Virus, a Wedding, and Two Businesses that Almost Failed 1000 Times

 He told me that his focus in the last few years has been so fully on Kenny Flowers and growing the business, that he’d lost a little sight of the non-profit drive within him.
 Having this opportunity now to use his platform to make a difference – in both Bali (where we have donated masks) and here in the US (where we’ve donated to Direct Relief), was so exciting to him.
 It helped him keep climbing.

 Kenny Flowers is making good on his brand mission – to bring good vacation energy to his customers anywhere, anytime.
-Whether you’re grocery shopping or flying somewhere exotic at the end of all this, at least you won’t be wearing a boring face mask – and hopefully not a boring shirt, either.

 And I’m making good on my mission – to be a trusted, honest resource for you.
 I have always wanted Jetset Christina to feel like a friend, even if we’ve never met – whether it’s sharing travel recommendations, a cocktail recipe, outfit inspiration, a life story, dinner idea, business advice, or anything else — I always want to connect with you on a deeper level than any other blog out there.

 Today, I’m feeling grateful and optimistic.
-There are sunny days ahead – and even if we’re celebrating summer with margaritas in the backyard, we’ll be wearing our Watercolors and Kenny Flowers, with our matching masks, and thinking about all the trips we want to take in 2021 (we came up with a VERY ambitious list last night, lol), and sharing the adventure with you guys every step of the way.
+There are sunny days ahead – and even if we’re celebrating summer with margaritas in the backyard, we’ll be wearing our Watercolors and Kenny Flowers, and thinking about all the trips we want to take in 2021 (we came up with a VERY ambitious list last night, lol), and sharing the adventure with you guys every step of the way.
 If I can leave you with one thing, it’s this: